rcdmk/widgets-spa/README.md

 # Widgets Single Page App Demo
-This is a simple multi-page HTML site.
-The goal of this project is to take this hardcoded HTML site, and make it hit an API for showing/listing user and widget information.
+This is a SPA built with React on top of an Express.js server.

 ## Features
 - A user view that displays a list of users (data via api `/users`), each user should have a method of clicking to viewing all the details of that user (`/user/:id`)